sagig76/geohopper_isy_gateway/README.md

 You may need to make the script executable by using the CHMOD +x command

 Step 7:
-Test that the server is running - open your browser and point to the server and port your listening on
+Test that the server is running - open your browser and point to the server and port you’re listening on

 Step 8:
-Make sure the listening port is open on your router, so Geohopper can send a message to your system (you'll have to figure out how to forward the port based on your router)
+Make sure the listening port is open on your router, so Geohopper can send a message to your system from the internet (you'll have to figure out how to forward the port based on your router)

 Step 9: